vaclav2016/JCGA/README.md

 # CGA-graphics game framework for java

 Did You remember old DOS games?
 I can write Your own game in modern language - Java.
-Thi is Framework for development games in CGA-style graphics.
+This is framework for development games in CGA-style graphics.

 ## Build

-You need have Maven to build.
+You need Maven to build:

     $ mvn install